SyntaxUI/syntaxui/CONTRIBUTING.md

 ## Guidelines for Contributions

-When contributing to syntaxUI, please follow these guidelines:
+When contributing to SyntaxUI, please follow these guidelines:

 ### Coding Standards

 - Adhere to the existing codebase's style, formatting, and naming conventions.
+- Naming Conventions:
+  - Folders: Use camelCase (first letter lowercase).
- - Components: Follow React's convention using PascalCase (first letter capitalized).
+  - Component (tsx): Follow React's convention using PascalCase (first letter uppercase).
- - Files: For ﻿.ts files, use camelCase.
- -  Hooks: Use camelCase for hook names.
+  - Other: Use camelCase (first letter lowercase).
+    - Hooks: make sure the first word of your hook is 'use' (ex: useState)

 ### Commit Messages

 Use the following conventions for commit messages:
 • feat: New features
 • fix: Bug fixes
 • docs: Documentation-only changes
 • style: Code formatting changes (whitespace, missing semi-colons, etc.)
 • refactor: Code changes that neither fix a bug nor add a feature
 • test: Adding missing tests
 • chore: Changes to the build process or auxiliary tools and libraries (e.g., documentation generation)

 ### Code Quality

 - Ensure your code is properly tested and does not introduce new bugs.

-### Adding a component
+### Adding a animation, component, effect, or hook

-If you are adding a component then please add it in `components/Showcase`, for eg. if you are making a Animated Features component then it should be
+If you are adding a new feature then please add it in the appropriate folder in `src/showcase`.
+For example, if you are making a `NewToggle` component then you would add it to `src/showcase/components/toggle/NewToggle.tsx`

 ```
-app/
+src/
+└── showcase/
+    ├── animations/
-└── components/
+    ├── components/
-    └── Showcase/
+    │   └── toggle/
-        └── Features/
+    │       └── NewToggle.tsx
+    ├── effects/
-            └── AnimatedFeatures.tsx
+    └── hooks/
 ```

 ## Reporting Bugs